Don Newcombe: Career

 After playing briefly with the Newark Eagles in the Negro National League in 1944 and 1945, Newcombe signed with the Dodgers.
 With catcher Roy Campanella, Newcombe played for the first racially integrated baseball team based in the United States in the 20th century, the 1946 Nashua Dodgers of the New England League.
-He continued to play for Nashua in 1947 before being promoted to the Montreal Royals of the Class AAA International League in 1948.
+He continued to play for Nashua in 1947 before being promoted to the Montreal Royals of the Triple-A International League in 1948.

 Newcombe debuted for Brooklyn on May 20, 1949, becoming the third African American pitcher in the major leagues, after Dan Bankhead and Satchel Paige.
 Effa Manley, business manager for the Eagles, agreed to let the Dodgers' Branch Rickey sign Newcombe to a contract.
 Manley was not compensated for the release of Newcombe.
 He immediately helped the Dodgers to the league pennant as he earned seventeen victories, led the league in shutouts, and pitched 32 consecutive scoreless innings.
 He was also among the first four black players to be named to an All-Star team, along with teammates Jackie Robinson and Roy Campanella and the Indians' Larry Doby.
 Newcombe was named Rookie of the Year by both The Sporting News and the Baseball Writers' Association of America.
 In 1950, he won 19 games, and 20 the following season, also leading the league in strikeouts in 1951.
 In the memorable playoff game between the Dodgers and the Giants at the end of the 1951 season, Newcombe was relieved by Ralph Branca in the bottom of the ninth inning when Clyde Sukeforth instructed manager Chuck Dressen to bring in Branca.
 Branca then surrendered the walk-off home run to Bobby Thomson to give the Giants the pennant.